vaishwarya96/Hierarchy-image-retrieval/README.md

-# MAPLE
+# Image retrieval using Visual Hierarchy

-Code for Mahalanobis-Distance-based Uncertainty Prediction for Reliable Classification
+Code for the paper "Integrating Visual and Semantic Similarity Using Hierarchies for Image Retrieval"

 ## Dataset